Frequently Asked Questions (FAQ)

 Are older versions of Visual Studio® supported?

-The latest checker requires Visual Studio® 2017 version 15.7.1 or higher.
-Previous versions are available for Visual Studio® 2015 and Visual Studio® 2017 Update 1.
-A list of checker versions with supported IDEs is listed under Download.
+The latest checker requires Visual Studio® 2017 version 15.9.5 or higher, or alternatively, Visual Studio® 2019.
+A list of previous checker versions with supported IDEs is listed under Download.

 How stable is the checker?